githubsands/dydx_basket/README.md

 -- wsstream: streams orderbooks and marketsupdates from dydx websocket server

-NOTES:
+## NOTES:

-(1) DYDX Sends a new connection the full orderbook then sends updates to this structure
+(1) DYDX Sends a new connection the a snapshot of the ordebook then sends updates to this structure